montrealelixir/playbook/guides/video_production/video_editing.md

 We use Screenflow for video editing.
 If you do not have a license, please contact the meetup organizer.

 First, create a working folder on your computer.
-Then copy the files from the SD cards.
+Then copy the files from the SD cards to the working folder.

 Now let's edit a presentation.

+First, download the template to use.
+The templates (zipped) can be found in the Montreal Elixir Playbook.

-First, copy the template to use.
-If the presenter was to the left of the screen, use _template-left_, otherwise use _template-right_.
+- If the presenter was to the left of the screen, use _template-left_,
+- otherwise use _template-right_.

 Then, open up the file in screenflow.
 Get familiar with the assets in the template.
 Watch it to see how the transactions are implemented.

 If required, add/remove sponsors.
 One sponsor per "slide".

-Then you can remove the presenter's video and HDMI capture.
-Click on each in the timeline and hit Backspace.
+Notice where the clips are located in the timeline.
+You can then remove the presenter's clib and HDMI capture clip.
+Click on each one and hit Backspace.

+Now

 More to de added later.